alttch/eva3/doc/packages.rst

 ====================================

 The function "pip_install" allows installing additional Python modules, calling "pip install" command from EVA ICS venv.
-Note that modules will not be kept if EVA ICS venv is rebuilt from scratch later.
+The modules are also automatically added to the node venv configuration.

 .. code:: python